 The collaboration is an interdisciplinary effort to strengthen the STEM pipeline, increasing K-12 teachers' expertise in computing, engineering and technology and extending the impact of excellent STEM teachers to more students throughout the state.

 UNH Tech Camp is a set of summer programs for students entering grades 6 through 12 designed to increase STEM literacy.
 The programs engage young people in interactive, hands-on, problem solving activities in areas of science, technology, engineering and mathematics (STEM).
 UNH Tech Camp is offered by the College of Engineering and Physical Sciences at the University of New Hampshire and makes available the benefits of the UNH research campus to the community-at-large.
-Now in their 12th year, these programs are designed to immerse campers in the world of science, engineering and technology.
+These programs are designed to immerse campers in the world of science, engineering and technology.